 - Prevents heart disease

 - Testosterone levels are beneficial for the male cardiovascular system

 - Low testosterone concentration is linked to unfavorable metabolic profile and increased cardiovascular risk.

-- Normal physiologic levels of testosterone are beneficial to the male cardiovascular (CV) system, and testosterone deficiency is associated with an unfavorable metabolic profile and increased CV disease events.
+- Normal physiologic levels of testosterone are beneficial to the male cardiovascular (CV) system.
+Although, testosterone deficiency is associated with an unfavorable metabolic profile and increased CV disease events.

 - The Food and Drug Administration, the American Association of Clinical Endocrinologists/American College of Endocrinology, and an international consensus panel all state that testosterone therapy is safe and reasonable in patients with symptomatic testosterone deficiency.